 "It's also a matter of getting into the game, so to speak," said Matt Morrison, 3D Machine Control Manager.
 "A contractor who has purchased a 3D system this year already has a season of 3D paving experience.
 He's used the system, is comfortable with it and can start next season with this experience.
 That's a huge advantage over someone who hasn't used 3D yet."

 More features continue to be integrated into the system, too.
 For instance, 3D can now be used to control the firing of an accessory like sidebar inserters and IDBI.
 Different stringless systems are also available for placer/spreaders and texture/cure machines.

 GOMACO has its own in-house 3D controls department.

-TRUE GOMACO has been involved with the development of 3D machine controls for concrete paving since 1999.
-Our 3D controls department provides sales, service, and support of Topcon, Leica Geosystems, and Trimble concrete paving products on our equipment.
-GOMACO is committed to providing the leadership in 3D technology for the paving industry.
+TRUE GOMACO is committed to customer support and education.
+Our 3D controls team provides sales, service, and support of Topcon, Leica Geosystems, and Trimble concrete paving products on our equipment.
+GOMACO will continue to provide the leadership in 3D technology for the paving industry.